xingchen0123/xingchen0123.github.io/index.md

 Hi!
 My name is Xing Chen (陈醒, [meaning of my first name](https://en.wiktionary.org/wiki/%E9%86%92#Definitions)).
 I am an assistant professor at School of International Relations and Public Affairs (SIRPA) at Fudan University.
 I obtained my PhD from [Peking University](https://english.pku.edu.cn/about.html) and was a visiting scholar at UC Berkeley.

-My research lies at the intersection of political psychology, political behavior, and political economy, with China as my primary empirical setting.
 My work examines how psychological mechanisms shape political behavior, at two levels.
 At the mass level, I study how emotions, trauma, and cognitive biases shape citizens' political attitudes.
 At the elite level, I examine how formative experiences and psychosocial legacies shape official decision-making and governance outcomes.
 Cutting across both levels is an interest in the psychological infrastructure that emerges from long-term adaptation to authoritarianism, shaping political behavior in ways that serve regime interests without deliberate design.

 My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals.
 I am also contributing a chapter to the forthcoming ***Oxford Handbook on Authoritarian Politics***.